tjwtech/tor-middle-box-hostapd-setup-notes/README.txt

 dhcp-range=192.168.1.50,192.168.1.150,24h # DHCP client pool (100 available addresses with 24h leases)
 dhcp-option=option:dns-server,192.168.1.1 # DNS server for all DHCP clients (make sure this is the IP address of wlan0)

-hostapd: (Remove the comments, as hostapd sometimes struggles with them)(You may need to set DAEMON_CONF= in /etc/init.d/hostapd) ssid=Tor Free WiFi              # WiFi name interface=wlan0                 # AP interface hw_mode=g                       # g simply means 2.4GHz band
+hostapd: (Remove the comments, as hostapd sometimes struggles with them)(You may need to set DAEMON_CONF= in /etc/init.d/hostapd or /etc/default/hostapd) ssid=Tor Free WiFi              # WiFi name interface=wlan0                 # AP interface hw_mode=g                       # g simply means 2.4GHz band